-Assessment policies, regulations and processes, including those for the recognition of prior learning, are explicit, transparent and accessible to all intended audiences.
+Providers operate effective policies, regulations and processes which ensure that the academic learning, are explicit, transparent and accessible to all intended audiences.

-Those who might be eligible for the recognition of prior learning are made aware of the opportunities available, and are supported throughout the process of application and assessment for recognition.
+Assessment policies, regulations and processes, including those for the recognition of prior opportunities available, and are supported throughout the process of application and assessment for recognition.